MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

     :::image type="content" source="./media/get-started-with-copilot/copilot-describe.png" alt-text="Screenshot of the 'Let's make a flow.
 What should it do?' screen, where you can select a suggestion or type your own scenario.":::

-   >[!TIP]
-   >Writing good prompts includes more than just being specific with your request, or saying how you want your results to be displayed.
-With Copilot, you can try out different variations of prompts to help you evaluate what works best.
-If the initial results aren’t what you’re looking for, try tweaking your prompt and running it again.
-With practice, you’ll get better at guiding the model to the results you want.

 1. To confirm the layout of the flow Copilot created for you, select **Enter**.

     You can also update your prompt to update the flow layout in this step.
-To learn how to write a good prompt, go to [How to write a good prompt](#how-to-write-a-good-prompt) in this article.

-1. When you’re satisfied with the flow and the connectors the flow is connected to, select **Next**.
+1. Verify that the flow fits your requirement, select **Next**.

 1. Review your connected apps and services, and then select **Next**.